xl4sh/Aurora-demos/README.md

 ## Mimicking CTI Reports
 As demonstrated in the paper, Aurora can tailor generated attacks based on CTI reports to mimic specific real-world APT groups.
 While ensuring the correctness and causality of the attacks, Aurora selects TTPs that closely match those described in the reports.
+For instance, several actions in this repository simulate TTPs attributed to the 'Silver Fox'(https://github.com/LexusWang/Aurora-demos/tree/main/silver-fox_actions) threat actor, particularly their methods for defense evasion and persistence on Windows systems.
 Here are the CTI reports covered by in this repo.

 | Index | Attack Chain | CTI Report |